'Suited for high-risk investor': VIL at Rs 6.50 or Rs 15? Ambit, Nomura, 2 others share targets

-Vodafone Idea Ltd (VIL or Vi) jumped 14 per cent in Tuesday's trade after the telecom operator said the government has decided to convert spectrum dues into equity at Rs 10 per share.
-A host of brokerages gave price targets in the wide range of Rs 6.50-15, saying while the news is materially positive but VIL has a long way to go to be financially viable.
+Vodafone Idea Ltd (VIL) jumped 14 per cent in Tuesday's trade after the telecom operator said the government has decided to convert its spectrum dues into equity at Rs 10 per share.
+Following this, a host of brokerages gave price targets in the wide range of Rs 6.50-15.00, saying while the news is materially positive, VIL has a long way to go to be financially viable.

-Nomura India reiterated its 'Buy' rating on VIL with a revised target price of Rs 10 from Rs 12 earlier.
+Nomura India reiterated its 'Buy' rating on VIL with a revised target price of Rs 10 against Rs 12 earlier.
 Vodafone Idea remains suited for high-risk investors, said Ambit Capital as it suggested a target of Rs 15 on the stock.
-'Sell' Vi stock, said MOFSL as it suggested a target of Rs 6.50 on the scrip.
+'Sell' VIL stock, said MOFSL as it suggested a target of Rs 6.50 on the scrip.
 JM Financial suggested a 'Sell' and a target price of Rs 9 on the stock, as long-term sustainability is still contingent upon significant a favourable government support.

 "We think timely government support is a shot in the arm for VI’s debt fund-raising and capex efforts.
 The government only converted spectrum dues into equity while leaving AGR untouched.
 We believe this gives the government scope to consider relief measures w.r.t AGR," Ambit Capital said.